-- 1. An analysis of variance can be performed whenever we have a continuous (interval- or ratio-level) dependent variable and a categorical variable with three or more levels or categories and we are interested in testing hypotheses about the equality of our population means. - 3.
+- 1. An analysis of variance (ANOVA) can be performed whenever we have a continuous (interval- or ratio-level) dependent variable and a categorical variable with three or more levels or categories and we are interested in testing hypotheses about the equality of our population means. - 2.
+If we have a continuous dependent variable and a categorical independent variable with only two categories or levels, the correct statistical test is a two-sample t test, assuming that the hypothesis test involves the equality of two population means. - 3.
 It is called the analysis of variance because we make inferences about the differences among population means based on a comparison of the variance that exists within each sample relative to the variance that exists between the samples.
 More specifically, we examine the ratio of variance between the samples to the variance within the samples.
 The greater this ratio, the more between-samples variance there is relative to within-sample variance.
-Therefore, as this ratio becomes greater than 1, we are more inclined to believe that the samples were drawn from different populations with different population means. - 5.
-The formulas for the three degrees of freedom are
+Therefore, as this ratio becomes greater than 1, we are more inclined to believe that the samples were drawn from different populations with different population means. - 4.
+As suggested in the answer to the last question, the two types of variance we use in the ANOVA F test are the variance between the samples and the variance within the samples: